In Western Australia, primary school runs from from kindergarten to Year 6.

 Many schools have purpose designed music and art rooms and large undercover areas for assemblies and school performances.

 For students who require additional English language support on arrival at a WA Government school, please view our English language requirements page(opens in a new tab).

-Students with disability may require specialist disability provision or support to participate in education.
-The Department of Education assesses the need for specialist disability provision or support is determined on a case by case basis by the Department of Education prior to placement.
+Students with disability may need specialist disability provision or support to participate in education.
+The Department of Education assesses the need for specialist disability provision or support on a case by case basis by prior to placement.